Medical Education in India

 First year MBBS fee stands at INR 6.75 lakhs.
 Second year MBBS will be INR 2.98 Lakhs per year and the third to fifth year MBBS fee at INR 2.7 Lakhs per year.

-Total MBBS Course fee for 5 years M.D. degree at UV Gullas College of Medicine is – INR 17,83,000
+Total Course fee for pursuing Medical Education in Philippines for 5 years and completing the M.D. degree by taking up the UV Gullas College of Medicine admission is – INR 17,83,000

 Visa and Flight charges (Including Insurance) – INR 1,50,000